 Hopefully also, the classes should be short.
 A 15- to 30-minute class is already plenty of time for a toddler.

 2. Choose classes that have age-appropriate activities.

 Select activities that are age-appropriate and that your child will enjoy.
-An example of this is when the teacher sings an action song that your child can imitate.

 To get an idea for what are age-appropriate activities, get this free guide to easy, no-prep toddler learning activities.

 3. Don’t take “grades” or evaluations too seriously.

 Students are evaluated in different ways during online classes.
 Some of the evaluations are based on what teachers observe during the sessions.
 Sometimes, parents scan and submit their child’s work.
 Some schools also ask parents for feedback.
 Despite these methods, it is very difficult to truly gauge a child’s skills online.

 Do not be stressed about these evaluations.
 They will NOT predict how successful your child will be in kindergarten, much less in life!
 In fact, this applies not only to online classes, but to face to face classes as well.
 This is why many schools choose to give descriptive feedback rather than a formal evaluation.

 Want to learn how to develop the ONE thing that research has proven to be MOST important for success in life?
 This is just one of the things you’ll get in our online course, Learning Through Play 101.